Highland branch: Sale to MTA

 Construction on the new light rail line began on July 10, 1958.
 A new 1150 ft-long tunnel was built to connect with the existing Beacon Street Line tunnel west of Kenmore Square.
 Streetcar stations with automobile parking were built at all the former station sites; Riverside and Woodland were both relocated to the southeast.
 Additional construction included a yard at Riverside; a loop, busway, and connection with the existing yard at Reservoir; an additional station at Park Drive; and overhead electrification including a new substation at the South Boston power station.
 The MTA reopened the branch as the Riverside Line on July 4, 1959.
 Total construction costs came to $8 million.
 Daily ridership was 25,000, ten times what the B&A trains had carried at the end.
 The project was "ahead of schedule and under budget", and ridership exceeded projections.
 The faster acceleration of the electric streetcars permitted faster operation between downtown and Riverside (35 minutes versus 40 minutes) than the conventional trains they replaced.
 While other government entities were subsidizing passenger operations around the United States, it was the only example at that time of a government entity taking on the entire cost of what had been a private operation, and the only case of a commuter rail line converted to light rail.
 By 1960, the line was estimated to reduce rush hour congestion in downtown Boston by seven percent.

 Though successful, the conversion was cheaply constructed, and further upgrades were soon needed.
 From June 1960 to January 1961, the MTA enlarged Riverside Yard and added a maintenance facility, upgraded the power infrastructure, and improved the signalling system.
 In 1967, the MBTA (which had replaced the MTA in 1964) designated the line as the Green Line D branch as part of systemwide rebranding.
 Ridership on the surface section of the D branch has remained relatively constant since 1959 - a 2010-2011 count found 24,632 weekday boardings.
-Short sections of the Highland branch remained connection at both ends for freight service until the 1970s.
+Short sections of the Highland branch remained connected at both ends for freight service until the 1970s.
 The Lower Falls branch between Newton Lower Falls and Riverside was out of service after 1972, leaving just the short section at Riverside Yard; the branch was formally abandoned in 1976.